QALady/gap-gradle-plugin/docs/gap-xcode-plugin.md

 ### Build options

+* `productName` (String or Closure) needs to be the Product Name that your Xcode project uses for your `target`.
+If not specified the value of `target` will be used.
 * `target` (String or Closure) specifies which target will be built.
 See available targets with `xcodebuild -list`.
 * `sdk` (String or Closure) specifies which SDK will be used to build the target, e.g.: `iphoneos`, `iphonesimulator`.
 See all available SDKs with `xcodebuild -showsdks`.
 * `signingIdentity` (SigningIdentity or Closure) specifies which Code Signing Identity will be used to sign the app.
 There are two pre-configured identities available: `signing.development` and `signing.distribution`.